2022 Hyderabad gang rape: Aftermath

 Saduddin Malik was granted bail in August 2022 after 61 days in jail.
 Malik was in Chanchalguda Central Jail in judicial remand.

 Trial

 On 30 September 2022, Juvenile Justice Board ordered four of the minors to be tried as adults.
 The fifth minor will face trial as a juvenile.
 The accused were assessed by a Professor of Psychiatry from the Institute of Mental Health (Erragadda).

-In October 2022, AIMIM MLA’s son filed a discharge petition in the Special court for POSCO cases, claiming innocence.
-In December 2022, MLA’s son denied charges while appearing in front of Juvenile justice Board.
-He expressed the desire to be tried.
-The case has now been posted for hearing on February 6, 2023.